jossjic/roundabout/readme.md

    ```
 5. Wait for the loading and enjoy the simulation

+Note: You can omit steps 3 to 5 if you run the file >run.py from the main directory.

 ## Usage

 - Explore the virtual roundabout and observe its dynamics.